Domestic Rewire Guide for Electricians

 Cable Routes

-Cables must be routed within safe zones as defined by BS 7671 Regulation 522.6.
-In walls, this means running cables vertically or horizontally from accessories, within 150mm of the ceiling or floor, or within 150mm of the edges of walls, doors, and windows.
+Cables must be routed within safe zones as defined by BS 7671 Regulation 522.6.202 (Table 52.1).
+In walls, this means running cables vertically or horizontally from accessories, within 150mm of the top of the wall or partition, or within 150mm of an angle formed by two adjoining walls.

 First Fix Activities